-The Youth Anger Management curriculum uses role-plays and scenarios to assist individuals in learning what they must do to avoid confrontational situations.
+The Youth Anger Management curriculum uses role plays and scenarios to assist individuals in learning what they must do to avoid confrontational situations.
 The curriculum assists participants in learning ways to manage their emotions and develop alternative behavioral responses.
-Through this skills-based curriculum, participants commit to avoid the use of anger or violence to solve personal problems.
+Through this skills-based curriculum, participants make a commitment to avoid the use of anger or violence to solve personal problems.